keboola/developers-docs/extend/common-interface/folders.md

 For each datafile, a [manifest file](/extend/common-interface/manifest-files/) is created.
 It contains metadata information (creation time, keys for tables, etc.).

 The data folder is always available in the component under the **absolute `/data/` path**.
-Relative path to the data folder depends fully on your component code (or Dockerfile).
-If you want use different path (for component development), **use the [`KBC_DATADIR` environment variable](/extend/common-interface/environment/#environment-variables)**.
-In production, this variable will be always set to `/data/`.
-During development you can set it to your liking.
+The relative path to the data folder depends fully on your component code (or Dockerfile).
+If you want to use a different path (for component development), **use the [`KBC_DATADIR` environment variable](/extend/common-interface/environment/#environment-variables)**.
+In production, this variable will always be set to `/data/`.
+During development, you can set it to your liking.

 To create a data folder sample, use the [Debug API](/extend/component/running/#preparing-the-data-folder) call via the [Docker Runner API](https://kebooladocker.docs.apiary.io/#reference/debug).